smarttransit-ai/micro-energy-prediction/README.md

 		- Has one neuron for each predictor variable
 	•	Two hidden layers
 		- Have 10 neurons and 10 neurons, respectively
 		- The first layer has ‘tanh’ activation function
 		- The second layer has ‘relu’ activation function
 	•	One output layer.
+		- Linear activation function

+For **Electric Bus in Model Year 2016**, the best model has

+	•	One input layer
+		- Has one neuron for each predictor variable
+	•	Two hidden layers
+		- Have 11 neurons and 11 neurons, respectively
+		- The first layer has ‘tanh’ activation function
+		- The second layer has ‘relu’ activation function
+	•	One output layer.